olafgleba/welcompose/README.markdown

 * Developers who creates CMS driven websites for their clients
 * Designers who have a slightly knowledge of HTML/CSS but do not want to struggle with PHP
-* Clients who have no HTML knowledge at all but want just take care of their website contents
+* Clients who have no HTML knowledge at all but want just take care of their website contents by themselves

 ****